 - (a) Voting and petitions.
-Citizens on the electoral roll for the area have the right to vote, and to sign petitions in accordance with the Council's Petition Scheme, as set out in Part 4. and to sign a petition to request a referendum for an elected mayor form of Constitution. - (b) Information.
+Citizens on the electoral roll for the area have the right to vote, and to sign petitions in accordance with the Council's Petition Scheme, as set out in Part 4. - (b) Information.
 Citizens' rights to information are explained in more detail in the Access to Information Rules in Part 4.
-Citizens have the right to: - attend meetings of the Council, its eCommittees and the Cabinet except where confidential or exempt information is likely to be disclosed, and the meeting is therefore held in private; - (ii) find out from the Work Programme what key decisions will be taken by the Cabinet and when; - (iii) see reports and background papers, and any records of decisions made by the Council and the Cabinet; and - (iv) inspect the Council's accounts and make their views known to the external auditor. - (c) Participation.
-Citizens have the right to participate at meetings of the Council, and its cCommittees and the Cabinet so far as the Council's Scheme of Public Participation Scheme in Part 4 allows - see Part 4. - (d) Complaints.
-Citizens have the right to complain to: - the Council itself under its Ceomplaints schemeProcedure Rules (see Part 4); - (ii) the Local Government Ombudsman after using the Council's own Ceomplaints schemeProcedure; and - (iii) the General Purposes Employment Appeals and Ethics Sub-Committee Monitoring Officer about a breach of the -Member's Code of Conduct (this right-includes complaints about parish and town councillors).
+Citizens have the right to: - (i) attend meetings of the Council, its Committees and the Cabinet except where confidential or exempt information is likely to be disclosed, and the meeting is therefore held in private; - (ii) find out from the Work Programme what key decisions will be taken by the Cabinet and when; - (iii) see reports and background papers, and any records of decisions made by the Council and the Cabinet; and - (iv) inspect the Council's accounts and make their views known to the external auditor. - (c) Participation.
+Citizens have the right to participate at meetings of the Council, Committees and the Cabinet so far as the Council's Public Participation Scheme in Part 4 allows. - (d) Complaints.
+Citizens have the right to complain to: - the Council itself under its Complaints Procedure Rules (see Part 4); - (ii) the Local Government Ombudsman after using the Council's own Complaints Procedure; and - (iii) the Monitoring Officer about a breach of the Member's Code of Conduct (this includes complaints about parish and town councillors).